rajeevsowamber/academic-kickstart/content/project/proj2/index.md

 slides: example
 ---

-In this design study for Spotify's mobile application, users experienced issues listening to their favourite artist radio.
+In this design study of Spotify's mobile application, users experienced issues listening to their favourite artist radio.
 The main issue was duration to complete the task which was discovered after performing a Hierarchical Task Analysis.
 Design alternatives were created and a final low-fidelity prototype was designed to improve performance time.

 **Tools and Frameworks Used:**
 ---